moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 **NOTE:** You can tab-complete to help fill these commands.

 Jogging may work on other robots that have a different control scheme but there is no guarantee.
-It has been tested heavily on UR robots using the [ur_modern_driver](https://github.com/ros-industrial/ur_modern_driver).
+It has been tested heavily on UR robots using the `ur_modern_driver <https://github.com/ros-industrial/ur_modern_driver>`_.
 The jogger currently does not limit joint jerk so may not be compatible with most heavy industrial robots.

 The jogger can publish ``trajectory_msgs/JointTrajectory`` or ``std_msgs/Float64MultiArray`` message types.
 This is configured in a yaml file (see ``config/ur_simulated_config.yaml`` for an example).
 Most robots that use ros_control will use the Float64MultiArray type.
 Some UR robots using older driver versions can require the JointTrajectory message type.